Additional menu

 Abides by Fiduciary Duty

 Fiduciaries practice the highest level of trust and ethics.
 They must place your needs before their own and avoid questions about conflicts of interest.
-Professionals who follow this standard don’t take commissions as compensation.
+Professionals who follow this standard don’t take commissions as compensation, but rather charge on a flat fee basis.

 Look for finance experts registered with government agencies like the U.S. Securities and Exchange Commission (SEC) or state securities regulators, or reputable organizations such as the Certified Financial Planners (CFP) Board.
 Advisors who register with these must agree to strictly uphold a fiduciary duty.